xiaorui0409/TransSHAP_CF_-ExplLLM/README.md

 ## **5. Conclusion**
 Both approaches aim to enhance the interpretability and evaluation of model predictions by:
-1. Improving the **accuracy and stability** of SHAP explanations.
+1. Improving the **accuracy and stability** of TransSHAP explanations.
 2. Generating more **effective and high-quality counterfactual examples**.

-**Semantic Similarity**: The generated counterfactual remains close in meaning to the original sentence.

-Both approaches aim to enhance the interpretability and evaluation of model predictions by:
-Improving the accuracy and stability of SHAP explanations.
-Generating more effective and high-quality counterfactual examples.